Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Experiments

 \section{Experiments}

-To validate the effectiveness of our method compared to recent debiased learning methods, we conduct image classification experiments on standard benchmark datasets for debiased learning.
-We first present the settings for our experiment including datasets and baselines~(Section~\ref{settings}) then report the comparisons of our method and baselines regarding their debiasing performance~(Section~\ref{main_results}).
-In addition, we perform ablation studies to demonstrate that each component of our method contributes to respective performance improvements~(Section~\ref{ablation}).
+To validate the effectiveness of CDvG compared to recent debiasing methods, we conduct image classification experiments on standard benchmark datasets for debiasing.
+We first outline the experimental setup, including the datasets and baselines in Section~\ref{settings}.
+Then, we present the main results, which consist of comprehensive comparisons between our method and the baselines across various datasets in Section~\ref{main_results}, and provide detailed analysis of the learned bias-invariant representations by visualizations in Section~\ref{qualitative_results}.
+Additionally, we conducted ablation studies to demonstrate the contributions of each component of CDvG toward the performance improvements in Section~\ref{ablation}.
+Also, detailed information regarding the datasets is provided in Appendix~\ref{appendix:datasets}, while implementation specifics are covered in Appendix~\ref{appendix:implementation}."